Academy

 >>www.danieleboccaccio.it

-Paul Goodwin (conductor, Handel: Radamisto)
+Paul Goodwin (conductor, Handel: Alcina)

 Paul Goodwin started out as Baroque oboist, working with the leading Baroque orchestras, before turning to conducting.
 He is enjoying a distinguished career as conductor of Baroque bands and symphonic orchestras and has held positions as artistic director of prestigeous festivals like the Carmel Bach Festival.
 He also is a dedicated teacher and commits himself to educational programmes.